 Getting to the other side of the bay on your own is difficult, and there are 3 sensible ways to get to the snorkeling spot: hiking, renting a kayak, or with a boat (snorkeling) tour.
 You can read more about these 3 ways (and LOTS of other interesting information about the bay and things to do in its vicinity) in our guide to Kealakekua Bay or keep reading for a short summary below.

-1: Hike to the Captain Cook monument (3.8 miles round trip):
+Option 1: Hike to the Captain Cook Monument (3.8 miles round trip):

 The hike down into Kealakekua bay to the Capt.
 Cook monument is a challenging hike.
 The distance is 1.9 miles from your car to the water entry points, and over that distance you’ll lose 1300′ (400 meters) in elevation.
 After you are done snorkeling you have to make up for that elevation again.
 To make matters more interesting: almost all of the trail is exposed to full sun.
 Bring a hat, sunscreen, plenty off water, and comfortable, close-toed, shoes.